Pure Spermidine

 Isolated from Oryza sativa Extract

-• Levels decline with age but can be replenished with supplementation
+- Levels decline naturally with age and can be supported through supplementation*

-Spermidine, a naturally occurring polyamine found in foods such as aged cheese, mushrooms, soy products, and whole grains, has emerged as a promising compound in anti-aging research.
-Studies suggest it has the potential to extend lifespan and improve health as organisms age, particularly through its role in autophagy.
-In one study, spermidine extended the lifespan of mice by up to 25%.
+Spermidine is a naturally occurring polyamine found in foods such as aged cheese, mushrooms, soy products, and whole grains.
+It has become a compound of real interest in longevity research, particularly for its role in autophagy.* In one study, spermidine extended the lifespan of mice.
 [1]

 A Brief History of Spermidine

 In 1676, Antonie van Leeuwenhoek, the father of microscopy, was the first person to observe bacteria.
-A year later, he noticed his own sperm under the microscope, and in the following year, he saw crystals forming in semen.
+A year later, he observed his own sperm under the microscope, and the following year noticed crystals forming in semen.
 [3] Centuries later, this compound was identified as spermine, a precursor to spermidine.
-Spermidine has since been recognized for its role in regulating cell growth and promoting autophagy, a key process for longevity.
+Spermidine has since been recognized for its role in regulating cell growth and promoting autophagy, a key process studied in connection with longevity.*

 The Role of Spermidine in Autophagy and Aging

 Autophagy is the process by which cells break down and recycle their internal components.
-This essential process declines with age, leading to the accumulation of cellular waste, which can cause age-related diseases.
-Spermidine has been shown to enhance autophagy, potentially improving cellular function and longevity.
-[4] As we age, spermidine levels decline—by the time we reach our 50s, levels have decreased by about half.
-[5] Interestingly, certain non-aging mammals, such as naked mole rats, maintain high spermidine levels throughout their lives.
-This pattern has also been observed in human centenarians.
+This process declines with age, leading to a buildup of cellular waste.
+Spermidine has been studied for its ability to enhance autophagy, with research exploring its connection to cellular function and longevity.* [4] Research also indicates that spermidine levels decline with age — by our 50s, levels have decreased by about half.
+[5] Interestingly, certain long-lived mammals, such as naked mole rats, maintain high spermidine levels throughout their lives, a pattern also observed in human centenarians.
 [6]

 Human Studies and Dietary Supplementation

-Italian researchers found that by the time people reach their 70s, spermidine levels are about a third of what they were in middle age.
-However, people living into their 90s and beyond have been able to maintain youthful spermidine levels.
-It was found that declining levels can be replenished through a spermidine-rich diet or supplementation.
-However, most Spermidine supplements only contain wheat germ or wheat germ extract, and while this could work in theory, you would have to take the equivalent of ten grams of extract, or about twenty 500mg capsules to reach meaningful levels.
+Research has found that spermidine levels continue to decline with age, while people living into their 90s and beyond tend to maintain more youthful levels.
+Declining levels can be supported through a spermidine-rich diet or supplementation.* One practical challenge: most spermidine supplements contain only wheat germ or wheat germ extract, and reaching meaningful amounts that way would require roughly ten grams of extract — about twenty 500mg capsules.

 ATTENTION:

 If pregnant, nursing, or trying to conceive, do not use this product.
 If you take medications, have preexisting conditions, or suffer from allergies of any kind, please consult your physician before taking this, or any other dietary supplements.
-These statements have not been evaluated by the Food and Drug Administration.
+The information contained on this site has not been evaluated by the Food and Drug Administration.

 These products are not intended to diagnose, treat, cure, or prevent any disease.